natdog83/forms-project/boh.rst

 Bag of Hope
 ***********

 The Bag of Hope form on jdrf.org goes to the lead object in Salesforce.
 When the form is submitted it creates a lead and through a workflow the lead is convereted into two contacts, an outreach reaquest and an additional interest for the childs school.
+After the workflow and email is sent to the chapter with details.

 The link to the production environment is: http://typeonenation.org/resources/newly-diagnosed/bag-of-hope/ The link to the staging environment is: http://type1nation.staging.wpengine.com/request-bag-hope/